-I am an Assistant Professor of Sociology in the Department of Social and Behavioral Sciences at the University of California, San Francisco (UCSF) as core faculty in the sociology doctoral program, and affiliated with the Institute for the Study of Societal Issues at UC Berkeley.
-From 2016-2018, I was an Assistant Professor in the Department of Sociology, associate at the Center for Social and Demographic Analysis , and affiliate of the Department of Women’s, Gender, and Sexuality Studies at the University at Albany, State University of New York.
+I am an Assistant Professor of Sociology in the Department of Social and Behavioral Sciences at the University of California, San Francisco (UCSF), core faculty in the sociology doctoral program, and affiliated with the Institute for the Study of Societal Issues at UC Berkeley.
+From 2016-2018, I was an Assistant Professor in the Department of Sociology, an associate at the Center for Social and Demographic Analysis , and an affiliate of the Department of Women’s, Gender, and Sexuality Studies at the University at Albany, State University of New York.

 For 2017-2019, I have been selected as a Summer Institute on Tenure and Professional Advancement (SITPA) Fellow at Duke University.
 In 2015-2016, I was a UC President’s Postdoctoral Fellow in the sociology department at UC Berkeley.
 I earned my PhD in sociology from New York University in 2015.
 I also hold a BA in comparative literature from Fordham University and an MFA in nonfiction creative writing from Columbia University.

 My dissertation, an urban ethnography of older adults living in a gentrified New York City neighborhood, is under contract with the University of California Press.

 I am a proud first-generation college graduate, born and raised in New York City.